Cancer needs a quick response time too

 The Galleri team helps fire and police departments and other first responder organizations develop a robust engagement strategy to educate personnel (firefighters, police, EMS, and EMT teams) and raise awareness about the Galleri test.

-All individuals who receive a "Cancer Signal Detected" result are contacted by the ordering physician.
-Then, they receive a follow up call from a Patient Advocate who can provide 360-degree case management, help coordinate next steps, and even assist in finding an in-network primary care physician (PCP).
+All individuals who receive a Cancer Signal Detected result are contacted by the ordering physician.
+Then, they receive a follow-up call from a patient advocate who can provide 360-degree case management, help coordinate the next steps, and even assist in finding an in-network primary care physician (PCP).
 Additionally, the Galleri team provides support for patients' PCPs and care teams, including access to nationally recognized specialists as well as on-demand access to a Positive Result Resource Center.

 “An impressive 95% of our department participated.”

-(in a Galleri on-site blood draw event)
+(In a Galleri on-site blood draw event)

-Why first responders choose the Galleri test
+Why first responders chose the Galleri test

 "Our experience with GRAIL and the Galleri test has been